Anxious woman lying in bed awake in the night with clocks, a baclofen pump, and clasped hands floating around her head

 I had to be catheterized in front of my husband

-Again, I was laid down immediately.
+The nurses laid me back down immediately.
 My husband, in total shock, was speechless and couldn’t do anything but put his hand on my head, trying to soothe me.
 I had to pee and couldn’t get up, so a male nurse had to catheterize me to alleviate my bladder in front of my husband, and I was so embarrassed.
-It was determined that I was experiencing a spinal leak from the incision in my spinal cord.
+Soon after, the doctors confirmed the cause of the agony: I was experiencing a spinal leak from the incision in my spinal cord.

 I was totally alone

-In the midst of the pandemic, visitors were not allowed and hospitals were short-staffed due to the climbing number of people with COVID-19.
+In the midst of the pandemic, visitors were not allowed, and hospitals were short-staffed due to the increasing number of people with COVID-19.
 The day of the surgery was the last day I saw my husband for almost a month, and the same went for my family.
-This was by far the worst time and most lonely time of my life.
+This was by far the worst and most lonely time of my life.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Neuromyelitis-Optica.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.